SamaraPires/StockMarketPrediction/README.md

 This project starts by downloading the S&amp;P  500 data using the Yahoo Finance API.
 We download the data based on the GSPC symbol via the ticker class.
 The S&P 500 index, or Standard & Poor's 500, is a very important index that tracks the performance of the stocks of 500 large-cap companies in the U.S.

-After this, we analyze and clean the data, which has the following parameters:
+After this, the data is analyzed and cleaned.
+The data has the following parameters:

 Open: price when the market opened
 High: The Highest price of the stock on that trading day
 Low: The Lowest price of the stock on that trading day